rose-collectionservices/collection-services-manual/11-FORMAT SPECIFIC PROCEDURES/readme.md

     * Publish both the DO and the file version.

 ##### Archive-It
-Selected metadata recorded in ArchivesSpace should be copied to Archive-It to support management and integration.
-Archive-It metadata is currently the responsibility of the Digital Archives unit.
+Selected metadata recorded in ArchivesSpace should ideally be copied to Archive-It to support management and integration.
+Archive-It metadata is currently the responsibility of the Digital Archives unit, but this work is currently deprioritized and most seeds lack descriptive metadata in Archive-It.

 Seed-level metadata in Archive-It describes individual websites and their captures.
 This metadata can be searched/browsed in Archive-It’s front-end interface (link), although ArchivesSpace remains the system of record for descriptive metadata and the primary access point for archived websites.